raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

-Now we're ready to begin coding!
+Now we're ready to start coding!

 For this project, most of the HTML and CSS has already been provided.
 You'll mostly be working on the JavaScript code.
 This can be found in the JavaScript file `myScript.js` located just above the code on your screen.
 Before you roll a die, you'll need to get access to the HTML `div` with the id `diceMat`.
-This is so you have somewhere to put the result of your roll on screen.
+This is so that you have somewhere to put the result of your roll on screen.

 --- task ---